Kelly Bires

 Kelly James Bires (born August 25, 1984) is an American former professional stock car racing driver.
 He most recently drove part-time for Go Green Racing in the NASCAR Sprint Cup Series and Nationwide Series.
 Previously, Bires drove competitively for JTG Daugherty Racing, JR Motorsports, and Braun Racing in the Nationwide Series.

 Early career

-Bires began karting at Sugar River Raceway in Brodhead, Wisconsin at age 9 and began competing in national karting events at the age of twelve.
+Bires began karting at Sugar River Raceway in Brodhead, Wisconsin at the age of nine and began competing in national karting events at the age of twelve.
 He won several regional titles and two national championships.

 Bires became the Great Lakes Allison Legacy Series Rookie of the Year in 2000, and followed up the championship by winning the series in 2001.
 Bires next moved up to the Super Late Model race cars at Dells Motor Speedway, finishing fifth in points and named 2002 Rookie of the Year.
 The following year, he finished second in championship points.
 Bires made his first start in ARCA in May 2004.
 In 2006, he joined up with veteran American Speed Association Late Model Series crew chief Howie Lettow and won the season championship that year.